MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 {{< version-added v0.8.0 />}}

 {{% create-source/intro %}}
-This document details how to connect Materialize to a Postgres database.
+This document details how to connect Materialize to a Postgres database for Postgres versions 10 and higher.
 Before you create the source in Materialize, you must perform [some prerequisite steps](#postgresql-source-details) in Postgres.
 {{% /create-source/intro %}}

 ## Syntax